 Cruz Gustavo Perez

-To purchase Cruz Gustavo's film They Would All Be Queens:
+Click to purchase Cruz Gustavo's film They Would All Be Queens

 Cruz Gustavo Pérez Fernández is a documentary maker, photographer and poet.
 He is the Director of short documentaries like El viaje (The Trip), Caidije, La Tejedora (The Weaver), Sola (Alone), y Despertando a Quan Tri (Waking up Quan Tri), awarded Pobreza Zero at the Humberto Solás Low Budget International Film Festival 2006.
 His first feature film, Todos iban a ser reinas (They Would All Be Queens), was in the Humberto Solás Low Budget International Film Festival, in the Festival Santiago Álvarez in memoriam”, and in the section “Made in Cuba” of the Festival of New Latin American Cinema.
 He was invited to the Cuban Film Festival in Munich and the First Biennal of Arts, Lisboa 2011.
 With the project “Transitando” ("Traveling") of AM Productions, he participated in the Suni Side of the Doc, European Spot, la Rochelle, France, 2007.
 This work was bought by TV Cataluña and Canal Odisea.
 His documentary Ave María had a trajectory that began in the Festival of New Latin American Cinema, Cuba 2009.
 Awarded with the “Sara Gómez” prize at the International Film Festival of Guadalajara, for Best Latin American Feature Documentary, Mexico 2010; Chicago Latino Film Festival, USA, 2010; Latin American Video Festival, Rosario, Argentina, 2010; Toronto Hispano-American Film Festival, 2010; Doc Lisboa, National Premieres, Portugal, 2010; Cinemaissí – Latin American Film Festival, Finland, 2010 and in the London Latin American Film Festival, England 2010.
 His latest films include El Predicador (The Preacher) and Corriente alterna (Alternate Current).
 He was part of the jury in the Documentary genre of the Festival of New Latin American Cinema in Havana.
 He was selected by Cuba to participate in the first conference of Documentary Film Sweden-Cuba.
 His work has been reviewed in publications like Cine Cubano (Cuban Cinema) and Archivos de la Filmoteca (Film Library), Valencia, Spain.
 He holds the Distinction for National Culture and is a member of UNEAC.

-To purchase Harold Rensoli's film How to Completely Disappear:
+Click to purchase Harold Rensoli's film How to Completely Disappear

 I was born in Havana in 1979.
 I am a visual artist and currently work as a graphic designer in the magazine Opus Havana, part of the Office of the Historian of the City.
 I graduated from the former Escuela Elemental de Artes Plásticas (School of Visual Arts) on October 20, 1993.
 In 1997 I graduated from the Academia Nacional de Bellas Artes San Alejandro (School of Fine Arts in San Alejandro).
 While studying at the School of Fine Arts I also studied animation at ICAIC.
 In 2002 I studied set design at the Facultad de Artes Escénicas ISA (Theatre and Dance).
 Since 2004 I have worked as a web designer in the CENSAI and at the same time began to make audiovisual works which have been exhibited at different national and international festivals (Yo Ustedes (I Them) 2005, Las Flores Feas (Ugly Flowers) 2007, ¿Cómo desaparecer completamente?
 (How to Completely Disappear) 2009, La gota que… (The Drop That...)
 2010, El Último Acto (The Last Act) 2012).

-To purchase Karel Ducasse's film Zone of Silence:
+Click to purchase Karel Ducasse's film Zone of Silence

 Karel Ducasse is a screenwriter, producer and director.
 He graduated from the Facultad de Medios de Comunicación Audiovisual del ISA (School of Audiovisual Media Communication of ISA) (2008) in film direction.
 He has also studied still photography, fictional drama, documentary, cinematographic animation and editing.
 He works as an independent filmmaker in the Department of Animation of ICRT, where he has directed various programs including “Mensajes de bien público” ("Messages of Public good"), “Presentaciones” ("Presentations"), an educational series and children’s entertainment.
 Presently, he directs the series of mythological legends: “Los cuentos de Panchito” ("The Stories of Panchito").
 He has written and directed the documentaries “Zona de silencio” ("Zone of Silence"), “Hasta cierto punto, diferentes” ("Up to a certain point, different") or "Carnaval" ("Carnival"), "Indio" ("Indian"), "Cómo será Alejandro" ("What will Alejandro be Like"), and "Documentando a Zayas" ("Documenting Zayas"), and the short fiction films "Maqueta para un adiós" ("An Outline for Saying Goodbye) codirected with María Elisa Pérez Leal and "Viejas monedas" ("Old Coins").
 He has written various television programs: “Conexión” ("Connections"), Series of Stop motion “Piófilo y Cascaron” and “El profesor” ("The Professor").
 Currently, he forms part of the group that investigates and disseminates Westindian culture.
 He has won 14 awards and mentions in various festivals, including 2 awards for Animation in the National Festival of TV and one International award in the Festival of “Cine Pobre de Gibara.” ("Low-budget Cinema Film Festival of Gibara")